Covid-19: Leaders castigate Trump’s decision on WHO, Bill Gates says ‘as dangerous as it sounds’

 United States Democratic speaker of House of Representatives Nancy Pelosi blamed Trump for “ignoring warnings” about the pandemic and thus causing “unnecessary deaths.”
 “Now more than ever, we need the truth,” she tweeted shortly after Trump’s announcement.
 “And the truth is that Donald Trump dismantled the infrastructure handed to him which was meant to plan for and overcome a pandemic, resulting in unnecessary deaths and economic disaster.”

-Australian Prime Minister Scott Morrison said that while he sympathised with Trump’s criticisms of the WHO, especially its “unfathomable” support of re-opening China’s “wet markets”, the important work done by the global body cannot be ignored.
+Australian Prime Minister Scott Morrison said that while he sympathised with Trump’s criticisms of the WHO, especially its “unfathomable” support to re-opening China’s “wet markets”, the important work done by the global body cannot be ignored.

 “The WHO also as an organisation does a lot of important work, including here in our region in the Pacific and we work closely with them,” Morrison told an Australian radio station on Wednesday, according to Al Jazeera.
 “We are not going to throw the baby out of with the bathwater here, but they are also not immune from criticism and immune from doing things better.”